sairamkjdv/phishing-analysis/README.md

-# 🛡️ Cybersecurity Internship Task 2 – Phishing Email Analysis
+# Task 2 – Phishing Email Analysis

-**👨‍💻 Intern:** Koyyana Jai Durga Venkata Sai Ram
+## Objective
-**📅 Task:** 2 – Analyze a Phishing Email Sample
+To analyze a Phishing Email Sample
-**🏢 Internship:** Elevate Labs – Cybersecurity

 ---

-## 📧 Sample Phishing Email Used
+## Sample Phishing Email Used
 Content extracted from a publicly available PayPal-themed phishing attempt (included in `phishing-email.txt`).

 ---

-## 🔍 Phishing Indicators (Based on Hints/Mini Guide)
+## Phishing Indicators

 ### 1. Sample Email
-✔️ Realistic phishing email used targeting PayPal users.
+Realistic phishing email used targeting PayPal users.

 ### 2. Spoofed Sender Address
 - **Email**: `services@paypal-accounts.com`
 - **Actual PayPal Domain**: `paypal.com`
-- 🛑 The domain is spoofed using a lookalike pattern.
+- The domain is spoofed using a lookalike pattern.

 ### 3. Email Header Analysis (Customized Simulation)
 The email header was customized to simulate delivery to `alex@flux.com` to create a realistic phishing analysis scenario.
 Below are the simulated header results: